 Travelling to France from the UK

-Those who hold a passport that describes them as a British Citizen or an EU national do not require a Visa to enter France and are able to stay for as long as they wish.
-If you do not hold a EU passport, depending on your country of residence you may be able to enter the country without a Visa, but only for a short stay of up to 3 months.
+EU nationals do not require a Visa to enter France and are able to stay for as long as they wish.
+If you do not hold a EU passport (the UK has now left the EU so a British passport is no longer a EU passport), depending on your country of residence you may be able to enter the country without a Visa, but only for a short stay of up to 3 months.
 After this you will need to arrange a permanent residence, work or student Visa if you wish to continue living in France.

 The following table shows typical monthly salaries across a range of industry sectors.

 |Science and Technical Services||€6,833|

 Finding a job in France

 Whilst not booming, France’s economy is comparatively buoyant and companies and industries in France are continuing to show strength and growth.
 If you don’t already have a job lined up its worth considering if your company has offices in France or if not your company, a competitor in the equivalent field.
 It’s worth noting that if you are looking for an executive role a good grasp (at least intermediate level) on the French language is imperative.
 If you don’t yet speak French it might be worthwhile finding work as an English teacher or in a restaurant, cafe or bar as you build up your language skills.